nikosbatsaras/dotfiles/README.md

 - tmux        The terminal multiplexer
 - ranger      The file manager
 - mpv         The video player
-- mpd         The music player daemon
-- mpc         The command line mpd client
-- ncmpcpp     The ncurses mpd client
-- zathura     The pdf viewer
 - sxiv        The image viewer
-- mutt        The email client
-- rtv         The reddit client
 - newsboat    The RSS reader
 ```